ironhacks/fall-2017-analysis/README.md

 (2) transparency

-Analysis Completed for (1) Individual Exploration (Functions and Visual)
+Analysis Completed for

+(1) individual exploration for functions and visual

+(2) GAM on functions and visual